-Other than that, there are many things you can adapt to create zero disposal in office.
-For example, by keeping the Zero Waste Pyramid principals (refuse, reduce, reuse, repurpose, recycle, and rot).
-The other actions are to apply the principals in your office.
-Here are ways to do it as proposed by BuymeOnce.
+Aside from that, there are several things you may do to achieve zero waste in the office.
+For example, by adhering to the Zero Waste Pyramid principles (refuse, reduce, reuse, repurpose, recycle, and rot).
+Further steps include implementing the principles in your office.
+Here are some options suggested by BuymeOnce.

 Although paper is recyclable, consuming less paper is better.
+Zero waste includes the step of minimizing aspects that can lessen the need of recycling, so saving up on printing is one wise way to practice.
 To do that, you can conduct these tricks to cut down the amount of paper use: